OaklandPeters/py-arithmetic-units/to-do.md

+# Immediate & Mess cleanup
+* Cleanup type annotations in syntax.py
+* Figure out how to handle InvariantFunctor, and it's use of abstractmethod
+    - ... because other classes do not inherit from ABCMeta
+* Remove unneeded imports from syntax.py

+# Problem:
+* Can't combine 'UnitMeta' with 'Generic'

 # Mathematics
-1. Merge the syntax functor into UnitsLeaf
+* Merge the syntax functor into UnitsLeaf
+* Write new functor + SyntaxMixin for:
+    - UnitsVector
+    - UnitsStem

 # Package Structure
+* Move import and `__all__` into `__init__`
+    - Change tests to import from `__all__`
+* Move syntax and functor into their own file
-1. Move abstracts to their module
+* Move abstracts to their module

+# Class structure
+* Make Scalar inherit from syntax mixin
+* Rename NumberUnitSyntaxMixin --> ArithmeticSyntaxMixin

 # Constructors
 1. `Dimension` - return `NullUnit` when name/identifier is None